Sernior/fairness/README.md

 <img class="readme-img" src="https://sernior.github.io/fairness/stdpipeline.png" style= "object-fit: cover; object-position: 100% 0; width: 100%;"/>

 <img class="readme-img" src="https://sernior.github.io/fairness/prioritypipeline.png" style= "object-fit: cover; object-position: 100% 0; width: 100%;"/>

+**These two images depict the same pipeline.
+The first image illustrates the execution of the pipeline with a mostly FIFO lock, while the second image demonstrates an improved execution using a priority lock.
+The priority lock could be employed to reduce the overall execution time of the pipeline.**

 ## Getting Started